leetenc/ioof-robot/README.md

 - **RobotManager** : An object to instantion and maintain the states of robots
 - **Robot** : The robot object to accept valid commands to move around the table and report it's position

-Each object class are defined within each own ruby class file in the `./lib` folder:
+Each object class is defined within each own ruby class file in the `./lib` folder:
 ```
 ./lib/
     command_controller.rb